oroinc/documentation/user_guide/leads.rst

   "**Channel***","Choose one of active :term:`channels <Channel>`, from which OroCRM will get information on this lead."
   "**First Name*** and **Last Name***","Personal details of the potential customer or contact person."

-The rest of the fields are **optional**.
-They keep additional details about the lead (such as the Website, name of related :term:`B2B customer <B2B Customer>`, industry, address details, etc.) and may be left empty.
+The rest of the fields are optional.
+They keep additional details about the lead (such as the website, name of related :term:`B2B customer <B2B Customer>`, industry, address details, etc.) and may be left empty.